 Projects, Units & Initiatives

-The Consumer Law Project (CLP) provides legal advice and representation to low-income New Yorkers in all five boroughs of New York City in a range of consumer matters, including those related to credit card debt, rent arrears, student loans, auto loans, medical and nursing home debt, other debt collection cases.
+The Consumer Law Project (CLP) provides legal advice and representation to low-income New Yorkers in all five boroughs of New York City in a range of consumer matters, including those related to credit card debt, identity theft, rent arrears, student loans, auto loans, medical and nursing home debt, and other debt collection cases.
 CLP provides legal assistance and advocacy for survivors of intimate partner violence in these areas of consumer law.
 Our services include representation and assistance with bankruptcy relief in Chapter 7 and certain Chapter 13 bankruptcy proceedings.
-In addition to direct representation, the Project provides outreach, trainings and know-your-rights presentations on consumer protection matters.
+In addition to direct representation, the Project provides outreach, trainings, and know-your-rights presentations on consumer protection matters.
 We engage in legislative and systemic advocacy to protect and define the rights of low-income New Yorkers in matters of consumer law and provide education to clients about their legal rights and remedies against the abusive practices of unscrupulous lenders and creditors.

 Recently, the CLP co-lead efforts to successfully pass the Fair Consumer Judgment Interest Act, which reduced the statutory judgment interest rate on consumer debt judgments to 2%.
 The prior interest rate of 9% created harmful incentives for debt collectors to delay enforcement of judgments to maximize profits and provided a windfall grossly disproportionate to market rates.